-The Fund is non-diversified under the Investment Company Act of 1940 (the "1940 Act") and may invest a greater percentage of its assets in a particular issuer than a diversified fund.
+The Fund is classified as a "non-diversified" investment company under the Investment Company Act of 1940 (the "1940 Act") and, therefore, may invest a greater percentage of its assets in a particular issuer than a diversified fund.

 The Index Provider is not affiliated with the Fund or the Adviser.
 The Index Provider developed the methodology for determining the securities to be included in the Index and for the ongoing maintenance of the Index.
-The Index is calculated by Solactive AG, which is not affiliated with the Fund or the Adviser.
+The Index is calculated by VettaFi, LLC, which is not affiliated with the Fund or the Adviser.